ithouse/lolita/README.md

 #Lolita

 Great Rails CMS, that turns your business logic into good-looking, fully functional workspace.
+Works with Rails 3.1
 ##Demo
 See the demo page at [Demo](http://lolita-demo.ithouse.lv)